CenturyLinkCloud/PublicKB/Network/how-to-add-public-ip-to-virtual-machine.md

 {{{
-  "title": "How To: Add/Edit/Delete Public IP on Server", "date": "11-08-2018",
+  "title": "How To: Add/Edit/Delete Public IP on Virtual Machine or Server", "date": "11-08-2018",
   "author": "Christian Presley",
   "attachments": [],